Medical Records Retention Guide (Updated for 2026)

 What is Medical Records Retention?

-Medical records retention is the process of storing patient health information (PHI) for a set period of time, as required by law.
-This includes both paper and electronic records that contain sensitive medical information, such as diagnoses, treatments, clinical notes, lab results, and medical history.
+Medical records retention is the process of storing patient health information (PHI) for a required period of time.
+This includes both paper and electronic records that contain sensitive medical details, such as diagnoses, treatments, clinical notes, lab results, and other types of medical history.

-In addition to meeting legal requirements, proper records retention also plays an important role in protecting your practice.
-It helps you stay prepared for situations like malpractice claims, licensing board reviews, and billing audits.
-It also helps you maintain better organization across your practice, making day-to-day recordkeeping more manageable for your staff.
+Proper records retention helps ensure healthcare providers keep and dispose of records responsibly.
+It also plays an important role in protecting your practice by helping you stay prepared for situations like malpractice claims, licensing board reviews, and billing audits.
+Over time, it also supports better organization across your practice, making record management easier for staff as files grow.

 Medical records retention supports nearly every aspect of a well-run healthcare practice.
 From protecting patient data to improving operational efficiency, here’s why it matters: